Amber Guyger’s Racist Texts Revealed In Court As Fired Police Officer Faces Sentencing After Guilty Conviction

 Despite the objection coming from Guyger’s defense team, the judge allowed the prosecution to present the numerous text messages and social media posts.

-Guyger, who is white, testified that her actions the night that Jean was killed were not about racism, but about fear.
-As The Washington Post notes, Amber said that she was afraid that she was going to be harmed by Botham, who was black, as she saw his figure in his apartment.
+Guyger, who is white, testified that her actions the night that she killed Jean were not about racism, but about fear.
+As The Washington Post notes, Guyger said that she was afraid that she was going to be harmed by Jean, who was black, as she saw his figure in his apartment.

 #Breaking mug shot and statement from Texas Rangers on arrest and manslaughter warrant for DPD Officer Amber Guyger in shooting death of #BothamShemJean pic.twitter.com/8scmQpjsfo